square/leakcanary/docs/fundamentals.md

 ### Detecting retained instances

-The foundation of LeakCanary is a library called Object Watcher Android.
+The foundation of LeakCanary is a library called ObjectWatcher Android.
 It hooks into the Android lifecycle to automatically detect when activities and fragments are destroyed and should be garbage collected.
 These destroyed instances are passed to an `ObjectWatcher`, which holds weak references to them.
-You can also watch any instance that is no longer needed, e.g. a detached view, a destroyed presenter, etc.
+You can also watch any instance that is no longer needed, for example a detached view, a destroyed presenter, etc.

 If the weak references aren't cleared after waiting 5 seconds and running the garbage collector, the watched instances are considered *retained*, and potentially leaking.

 ### Dumping the heap

 When the number of retained instances reaches a threshold, LeakCanary dumps the Java heap into a `.hprof` file stored onto the Android file system.
-The default threshold is 5 retained instances when the app is visible, 1 otherwise.
+The default threshold is 5 retained instances when the app is visible, and 1 retained instance when the app is not visible.

 ### Analyzing the heap

-LeakCanary parses the `.hprof` file and finds the chain of references that prevents retained instances from being garbage collected: the **leak trace**.
-Leak trace is another name for the *shortest strong reference path from garbage collection roots to retained instances*.
+LeakCanary parses the `.hprof` file using [Shark](shark.md) and finds the chain of references that prevents retained instances from being garbage collected: the **leak trace**.
+Leak trace is another name for the *shortest strong reference path from garbage collection roots to a retained object*.
 Once the leak trace is determined, LeakCanary uses its built-in knowledge of the Android framework to deduct which instances in the leak trace are leaking (see below [How do I fix a memory leak?](#how-do-i-fix-a-memory-leak)).

 ### Grouping leaks